DougAnderson444/hyperbee-super-peer/README.md

 ### 1. Hyperspace

-Start a [hyperspace](https://github.com/hypercore-protocol/hyperspace) daemon on the server
+Start a [hyperspace](https://github.com/hypercore-protocol/hyperspace) daemon on the server / on your home computer / localhost:

 ```
 npm i hyperspace -g